 You’ll need three simple ingredients: espresso (or strong coffee), milk of choice, and chocolate syrup.

 Before we start mixing, let’s talk about the chocolate syrup.
-Often, because simple syrup works so well in iced drinks, people make their own chocolate simple syrup for iced mochas.
-And while I’m a big fan of making simple syrup, we’re not going there for this recipe (at least not right now).
+Often, because simple syrup works so well in iced drinks, a simple solution is to make your own homemade chocolate simple syrup for iced mochas.

 Two other “hacks” for getting the chocolate flavor into your iced latte, if you don’t have chocolate syrup on hand: